 A band often overlooked, and yet highly significant, since their inception in 1995, Elysian Fields have always brought an unusual rigor and otherworldly sense of nature and feeling to their work, creating a sound that defies rock n roll convention, where Charles’ poetry is just as important as the delicious sounds that weave through the lyrics.

 Oren Bloedow, a New York maverick, who grew up in the 70′s at 53rd and 3rd Avenue, no less, brings not only his masterly and unique command of the guitar to the stage, but his unparralled finesse of song craft.
 Co writer Jennifer Charles is possessed of unusual songsmithery, voice and spirit; she seems to be channneling the songs from a mysterious source.
-Along with Oren and Jennifer, this show will also feature the dynamic rhythm section of Tony Leone (drums) and Robert Jost (bass) The band’s latest release is Last Night On Earth (Ojet).
+Along with Oren and Jennifer, this show will also feature the dynamic rhythm section of Matt Johnson (drums) and Danton Boller (bass).
+EF just finished recording a new album to be out in early 2014.
+Their most recent release is Last Night On Earth (Ojet).